On cellular rational approximations to $\zeta(5)$: Introduction

 Following Ap\'ery's legendary proof \cite{Ap79} of the irrationality of $\zeta(3)$, the traditional strategy for approaching the irrationality of $\zeta(5)$ is to try to construct linear forms in $1$ and $\zeta(5)$ with rational coefficients and good arithmetic properties.
 At the time of writing, it has not succeeded despite many years of effort.
 In this paper we propose a different method for tackling this problem.
 It involves constructing small linear forms in a larger set of multiple zeta values, which, after setting the unwanted numbers to zero, leads to the approximations described in the abstract.

 The starting point for this method is the recent work \cite{Br16} of one of the authors which revisits irrationality proofs from a new geometric perspective.
 It reproduces Ap\'ery's irrationality proofs for $\zeta(2)$ and $\zeta(3)$, via Beukers' famous re-interpretation \cite{Be79} as Euler-type double and triple integrals, and produces natural families of multiple integrals of higher order which are linear forms in a controllable set of multiple zeta values.
-Whilst a literal generalisation of Ap\'ery's approach for higher weight zeta values remains a tough challenge, the machinery in \cite{Br16} gives us hope to seek alternative approaches.
+Whilst a literal generalisation of Ap\'ery's approach for higher weight zeta values remains a tough challenge, the machinery in \cite{Br16} gives us hope that alternative approaches can be found.

 In this manuscript we investigate just one particular family of such 5-fold integrals, which was disguised as the family ${}^{\phantom\vee}_8\!\pi^\vee_8$ and highlighted in \cite[Example 7.5]{Br16},

 where